midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 hex color code or image

-to match the wallpaper set hex code #301934
+to match the desktop wallpaper set hex code #301934